helix-collective/hx-terraform/README.md

 See the [documentation directory](./docs) for more information

-If you are upgrading and are encountering breaking changes, you can find useful information in the [Breaking Changelog](./BREAKINGCL.md) - Please update if you are creating a breaking change
+If you are upgrading and are encountering breaking changes, you can find useful information in the commit messages by running:

+$ git log --grep breaking adf4b3636d..HEAD

+Ie if my previous version before upgrading was adf4b3636d then this should show all the necessary information.

+To ensure this works, please note the standard of including "breaking" in your commit title/summary.

 [typescript]:https://www.typescriptlang.org/
 [terraform]:https://www.terraform.io/